100 Notable alumni of

 -

-Dmitry Alekseyevich Glukhovsky is a Russian author, best known for the science fiction novel Metro 2033 and its sequels.
-As a journalist, Dmitry Glukhovsky has worked for Euronews, RT in its early years, and others.
+Dmitry Alekseyevich Glukhovsky is a Russian and Israeli author, best known for the science fiction novel Metro 2033 and its sequels.
+As a journalist, Glukhovsky has worked for Euronews, RT in its early years, and others.
 Aside from his native Moscow, Glukhovsky has also lived in Israel, Germany, and France.
 He currently lives abroad due to his wanted status and prison sentence in Russia for his criticism of the Russian government and the invasion of Ukraine.

 -